Cetacean intelligence: Pod characteristics

-Relationships in the orca population can be discovered through their vocalizations.
-Matrilines who share a common ancestor from only a few generations back share mostly the same dialect, comprising a pod.
-Pods who share some calls indicate a common ancestor from many generations back, and make up a clan.
-The orcas use these dialects to avoid inbreeding.
-They mate outside the clan, which is determined by the different vocalizations.
+Southern resident orcas in British Columbia, Canada, and Washington, United States, live in extended family groups.
+The basis of the southern resident orca social structure is the matriline, consisting of a matriarch and her descendants of all generations.
+A number of matrilines form a southern resident orca pod, which is ongoing and extremely stable in membership, and has its own dialect which is stable over time.
+A southern resident calf is born into the pod of their mother and remains in it for life.

+A cetacean dialect is a socially–determined vocal tradition.
+The complex vocal communication systems of orcas correspond with their large brains and complex social structure.
+The three southern resident orca pods share some calls with one another, and also have unique calls.
+Discussing the function of resident orca dialects, researchers John Ford, Graeme Ellis and Ken Balcomb wrote, "It may well be that dialects are used by the whales as acoustic indicators of group identity and membership, which might serve to preserve the integrity and cohesiveness of the social unit."
+Resident orcas form closed societies with no emigration or dispersal of individuals, and no gene flow with other orca populations.
 There is evidence that other species of dolphins may also have dialects.

 In bottlenose dolphin studies by Wells in Sarasota, Florida, and Smolker in Shark Bay, Australia, females of a community are all linked either directly or through a mutual association in an overall social structure known as fission-fusion.
 Groups of the strongest association are known as "bands", and their composition can remain stable over years.
 There is some genetic evidence that band members may be related, but these bands are not necessarily limited to a single matrilineal line.
 There is no evidence that bands compete with each other.
 In the same research areas, as well as in Moray Firth, Scotland, males form strong associations of two to three individuals, with a coefficient of association between 70 and 100.
 These groups of males are known as "alliances", and members often display synchronous behaviors such as respiration, jumping, and breaching.
 Alliance composition is stable on the order of tens of years, and may provide a benefit for the acquisition of females for mating.